+'''

 sudo pkill -USR1 kudu-tserver

+'''

-Viewing the minidump stack trace with GDB
+Viewing the minidump stack trace with the GNU Debugger

 Although a minidump contains no heap information, it does contain thread and stack information.
 You can convert a minidump to a core file to view it with GDB.